 Umpire Training ClinicsWe have a full training program to ensure that brand new parents and juniors wanting to umpire, feel comfortable, confident, and ready before they are left to umpire their own games.

-We will review the Little League green book and local rules during the classroom training on Thursday Feb 8th, 6:30-8:30pm at Asbury Church.
-The field mechanics training will be on Saturday Feb 17th, 9:00-2:00pm at Robert Livermore Community Center.
+We will review the Little League green book and local rules during the classroom training on Feb 11, 2020, 6:30-8:30pm at RLCC Cresta Blanca North Room.
+The field mechanics training will be on Saturday Feb 22, 2020, 9:00 - 2:00 pm at Robert Livermore Community Center.
 Managers and coaches should attend the classroom training.
 Managers, coaches, parents and youths wanting to umpire must attend both classroom and field mechanics training.
 Even the experienced umpires will find value in attending these training classes.
+Please see the calendar on the homepage for location info and most up to date info for any changes.

 Steps to becoming an umpire: